gauntlt/gauntlt-demo/labs/sxsw-2015/01_Overview.md

-## Rugged Software Using Rugged Driven Development - SXSW 2015
+## Pragmatic Security and Rugged DevOps Workshop - SXSW 2015

 ### Setup
 You have two options for completing the labs: